August 3, 2017, In Family Law

 Penalties for Willingly Refusing to Pay Child Support

 If a delinquent parent is found to be in contempt, a number of penalties can be issued by a judge including:

 - A jail sentence and a fine of up to $1,000

-- Order that past due child support be garnished from the bank accounts, pension plans, Social Security disability benefits, worker’s compensation, lottery winnings and many other sources of income of a delinquent parent
+- An order that past due child support be garnished from the bank accounts, pension plans, Social Security disability benefits, worker’s compensation, lottery winnings and many other sources of income of a delinquent parent

 - A community service sentence for up to 120 hours for a first or second contempt (240 hours for a third contempt)

-- Order that the property of a delinquent parent be sold to pay back child support
+- An order that the property of a delinquent parent be sold to pay back child support

-- Order that liens to placed on a delinquent parent’s property
+- An order that liens to placed on a delinquent parent’s property

-- Order that the wages of a delinquent parent be withheld to pay child support
+- An order that the wages of a delinquent parent be withheld to pay child support

 We welcome you to schedule a free consultation with one of our child support attorneys today at (310) 552-3505.